 Various medical conditions can result in radial nerve injury

 - Lead intoxication historically caused radial palsies, “Saturnine palsy”11

 - Infections, vasculitis, autoimmune diseases, and more can cause a nerve condition called Mononeuropathy multiplex, which can affect the radial nerve

 - Tumors can invade at any point along the nerve.

 Epidemiology including risk factors and primary prevention

+The exact prevalence of RN injuries is unknown.
 Humerus fractures, primarily midshaft, result in a 2-18% occurrence of RN injury.2 Other common etiologies include falls and motor vehicle accidents.
 No racial or gender predilection has been shown.
 Newborn radial neuropathy is very rare, occurring with a frequency of 0.4-2.5 per 1,000 births.3

-Radial Nerve Anatomy4
+Radial Nerve Anatomy